mindspore-ai/models/research/cv/FaceRecognitionForTracking/README.md

     #          Add "batch_size=1" on the website UI interface.
     #          Add "file_format='AIR'" on the website UI interface.
     #          Add "file_name='FaceRecognitionForTracking'" on the website UI interface.
-    #          Add "device_target='Ascend'" on the website UI interface.
+    #          Add "device_target=Ascend" on the website UI interface.
     #          Add "checkpoint_url='s3://dir_to_trained_ckpt/'" on the website UI interface.
     #          Add "pretrained='/cache/checkpoint_path/model.ckpt'" on the website UI interface.
     #          Add other parameters on the website UI interface.